 What Are Electrolytes?

-An 'electrolyte' is an essential mineral — like sodium and potassium — two of the most vital electrolytes.
+An 'electrolyte' is an essential mineral — like sodium and potassium — which are two of the most vital electrolytes.
+And natural electrolytes are found in many foods.

 All humans require them to function as they are essential to a number of vital bodily functions.